Laudrup21/3D_Face_Reconstruction/Readme.md

 ## Usage

 We provide a Jupiter Notebook that explains how to use it and tell every piece of information that will help to run it.
-We'll right everything bellow so that you find every thing here but I recommand to look directly at the code and notebook that you will find in the folder *code*.
+If you feel interested, I strongly recommand to look directly at the notebook that you will find in the folder ***code*** as **Example_notebook.ipynb** and at the source code in python files.